awsdocs/amazon-ecs-developer-guide/doc_source/service-configure-auto-scaling.md

 1. \(Optional\) If you've chosen to create a new alarm, complete the following steps\.

    1. For **Alarm name**, enter a descriptive name for your alarm\.
-For example, if your alarm should trigger when your service CPU utilization exceeds 75%, you could call the alarm `service_name-cpu-gt-75`\.
+For example, if your alarm should initiate when your service CPU utilization exceeds 75%, you could call the alarm `service_name-cpu-gt-75`\.

    1. For **ECS service metric**, choose the service metric to use for your alarm\.
 For more information, see [Service auto scaling](service-auto-scaling.md)\.